witheve/docs/src/handbook/blocks.md

   .....
 ```

-// Blocks that omit the match phase are satisfied by default
+// Blocks that omit the match action are satisfied by default
 ```
 bind
   .....